Why dispute resolution is important

 The role of a neutral third party

-The different types of dispute resolution sit along a spectrum of formality and empowerment, as shown in the image below.
+The types of dispute resolution sit along a spectrum of formality and empowerment, as shown in the image below.

-A major distinction between these processes is the role played by a neutral third party.
+A distinction between these processes is the role played by a neutral third party.
 An outcome may be agreed between the parties (a ‘consensual’ process), with a neutral third party either facilitating the process or providing expert advice or recommendations in an evaluative way.

 Alternatively, parties may require a decision to be made by the third party that is legally enforceable (a ‘determinative’ process).